opendistro/for-elasticsearch-docs/docs/elasticsearch/index-alias.md

 ## Add aliases at index creation

-You can add an index to an alias at the time you’re creating the index.
+You can add an index to an alias as you create the index:

-This command adds `index-1` to `alias1` as soon as it’s created:

 ```json
 PUT index-1